-CDP Text Policy/Objective (G) policy 2 parks, open spaces and recreational facilities green infrastructure network G2 objective 1 2000 sites, proposed Natural Heritage Areas, parks and open spaces and the wider regional Green Infrastructure network G2 objective 2 To protect and enhance the biodiversity value and ecological function of the Green Infrastructure network.
+CDP Text Policy/Objective (G) policy 2 green infrastructure network parks, open spaces and recreational facilities G2 objective 1 To reduce fragmentation of the Green Infrastructure network and strengthen ecological links between urban areas, Natura 2000 sites, proposed Natural Heritage Areas, parks and open spaces and the wider regional Green Infrastructure network G2 objective 2 To protect and enhance the biodiversity value and ecological function of the Green Infrastructure network.
 G2 objective 3 To restrict development that would fragment or prejudice the Green Infrastructure network.
 G2 objective 4 To repair habitat fragmentation and provide for regeneration of flora and fauna where weaknesses are identified in the network G2 objective 5: To integrate Green Infrastructure as an essential component of all new developments G2 objective 8 To provide for the incorporation of Eco-ducts and/or Green Bridges at ecologically sensitive locations on the County's road and rail corridors that will facilitate the free movement of people and species through the urban and rural environment.
 G2 objective 9 To preserve, protect and augment trees, groups of trees, woodlands and hedgerows within the County by increasing tree canopy coverage using locally native species and by incorporating them within design proposals and supporting their integration into the Green Infrastructure network.
-G2 objective 10 To promote a network of paths and cycle tracks to enhance accessibility to the Green Infrastructure network that the design and operation of the routes responds to the ecological needs of each site.
+G2 objective 10 To promote a network of paths and cycle tracks to enhance accessibility to the Green Infrastructure network, while ensuring that the design and operation of the routes responds to the ecological needs of each site.
 G2 objective 11 To incorporate appropriate elements of Green Infrastructure e.g. new tree planting, grass verges, planters etc. into existing areas of hard infrastructure wherever possible, thereby integrating these areas of existing urban environment into the overall Green Infrastructure network G2 objective 12 To seek to control and manage non-native invasive species and to develop strategies with relevant stakeholders to assist in the control of these species throughout the County Green Watercourses Network infrastructure It is the policy of the Council to promote the natural, historical and amenity value of the County's watercourses; to address (g) policy 3 the long term management and protection of these corridors and to strengthen links at a regional level G3 objective 1 To promote the natural, historical and amenity value of the County's watercourses and address the long term management